Skip to main content

 Conservation And Sustainability

-The rock art at Piedra Pintada faces natural weathering processes including water erosion, lichens overgrowth, and exfoliation of the sandstone surface that gradually obscure the carvings over time.
+The rock art at Piedra Pintada faces natural weathering processes including water erosion, lichen overgrowth, and exfoliation of the granite surface that gradually obscure the carvings over time.
 Human impacts include vandalism by tourists and travelers who have added modern markings near ancient petroglyphs, a problem at rock art sites throughout the Orinoco basin.
 Illegal mining in upstream portions of the tributaries causes mercury contamination and sediment loading that affects the river ecosystem surrounding the monument.
 The broader Amazonas state context of indigenous land rights tensions, illegal mining pressure, and limited government presence complicates long-term site protection.
 Documentation through photogrammetry and three-dimensional scanning by researchers provides a scientific archive of the carvings independent of their physical preservation.
+[1]

 Visitor Ratings